George Hamilton Teed: Life and work

 With the outbreak of World War I Teed joined the King Edward's Horse, a Canadian troop, and served in France.
 Later he was stationed in Dublin, where he became very ill with pneumonia.
 Invalided out of the service he took a post in Southern India.
 Later as branch manager of an export firm he met his future wife, Inez Annie Dunning, at a fancy dress ball.
 They were married in 1920, and moved back to London in 1921.
 He resumed his writing career and began publishing Sexton Blake Stories in 1922.
 That year he was commissioned to write the milestone 1000th issue of the Union Jack, The Thousandth Chance, a tale that included many of the major characters in the Sexton Blake Universe.
 In the following year he became only the third author to have written over 100 Blake stories, after William Murray Graydon and Andrew Murray.

-In 1932, Teed made his debut in the Dixon Hawke Library, introducing fans to villainess Nicolette Lazare, the Black Angel in issue #327.
-He wrote five stories featuring her between 1932 and 1935.